Florida Sports Betting

 Without these four states, more than 100 million Americans don’t have access to legal sports betting in their home state.
 Assuming that the Florida Lottery launches sports betting — it would in recent bills — it will need to partner with one or more international sports betting platforms to provide the technology necessary.
 If the lottery licenses other state gambling regulators to provide sports betting, there is more scope for other brand names to enter the market.

 Then there is the Seminole Tribe, again.
 It could do what some other major casino operators like Penn National have done, and partner with several technology providers.
 On the other hand, it could just go with one major brand.
-It has partnered with bet365 and William Hill Sports Book in the past.
+It has partnered with bet365 and William Hill Sportsbook — now the Caesars Sportsbook — in the past.

-The Seminoles own Hard Rock International and offer online sports betting and in New Jersey, Iowa, and Nevada (in conjunction with William Hill) through that brand.
+The Seminoles own Hard Rock International and offer online sports betting in New Jersey, Iowa, and Nevada (in conjunction with Caesars Sportsbook, formally William Hill) through that brand.
 It has had a technology platform partnership with bet365 since 2018.
 If the tribe was given exclusivity on online sports betting in Florida — which was a negotiating chip in 2020 — that brand could be expected to be front and center, or even exclusive.
 Or it could license out market access or “skins” as laid out by whatever law was agreed upon by all the parties.
 Competition would be better for the market.

-It should be noted that newly created Hard Rock Digital is filled with former executives of the Stars Group and set to focus on sports betting and online casinos.
+It should be noted that the newly created Hard Rock Digital is filled with former executives of the Stars Group and set to focus on sports betting and online casinos.

 The big brands looking to enter the market if they are allowed to do so include: